Illinois Motorcycle Helmet Laws

 - Internal Bleeding: Blood loss is usually the official cause of death in motorcycle crash cases.
 Since internal organs have no protective skin layer, they bleed profusely if they rub against each other in the slightest way.

 Overall, whether they are wearing helmets or not, motorcycle riders are about twenty-eight times more likely to die in these incidents than people inside four-wheel vehicles.
-For a free consultation with an experienced personal injury attorney in Chicago, contact Horwitz Horwitz & Associates.
+For a free consultation with an experienced Chicago motorcycle accident attorneys, contact Horwitz Horwitz & Associates.
 We routinely handle matters in Cook County and nearby jurisdictions.